Slimqy/Kira/README.md

 ## **H O W   T O   I N S T A L L**
 NOTE: **YOU NEED NPM v6 OR HIGHER**!
-1: Download the latest kirabot.js file from the Github page.
+1. Download the latest kirabot.js file from the Github page.
-2: Move the kirabot.js file into a folder
+2. Move the kirabot.js file into a folder
-2.1: Go to [your Discord Apps page](https://discordapp.com/developers/applications/me) and create a new application.
+3. Go to [your Discord Apps page](https://discordapp.com/developers/applications/me) and create a new application.
-2.2: Once done, add a bot user, and copy the token to the bottom of the kirabot.js file, under `client.login('token here');`
+4. Once done, add a bot user, and copy the token to the bottom of the kirabot.js file, under `client.login('token here');`
-3: Open a command prompt, and navigate to the folder:
+5. Open a command prompt, and navigate to the folder:
 `cd <file path>`
-4: Run the following command:
+6. Run the following command:
 `npm install --save discord.js`
-5: Once finished, run the next few commands
+7. Once finished, run the next few commands
 `npm install pm2 -g`
 `npm install --save discord.js-music`
-6: Finally, start the bot:
+8. Finally, start the bot:
 `pm2 start kirabot.js`
-OR if that doesn't work:
+If pm2 is being a dick, run it the old-fashioned way:
 `node kirabot.js`

 **CONGRATZ!** Kirabot is up and running!

-Kira is always being updated, so make sure to keep up to date here!
+> Kira is always being updated, so make sure to keep up to date here!